obah2008/Mini-Projects/Hash Cracking.md

 scrypt
 Argon2

 - Use Salting: Another thing the company could have done to mitigate the attack is salting.
-A salt is a random value added to a password before hashing, This would make attacks like the one we used above useless
+A salt is a random value added to a password before hashing, This would make attacks like the one we used above useless.
+Encryption algorithms like MD5 don't support this